 Home to the Maine Maritime Academy, Castine offers both spectacular harbor views and an area rife with history.
 Enjoy the town’s many examples of early 19th century architecture.
 Spend the afternoon exploring Belfast, a quaint coastal community.
 Stroll through Belfast’s historic district, which showcases magnificent sea captains’ mansions.
 Art enthusiasts will enjoy visiting this area’s many art galleries.

-Castine Walking Tour
+Castine Narrated City Tour

 Belfast Walking Tour